-If you visit you can also see the slave quarters in the carriage house, which contains items that were constructed and used by slaves.
+If you visit, you can also see the slave quarters in the carriage house, which contains items that were constructed and used by slaves.
 If you don’t, you can still peek through a gate to see the home’s beautiful garden.

 Colonial Park Cemetery

 Even if you don’t go inside, look for the dolphin downspouts on each corner.
 Also check out the third step on the front staircase: there’s a boot scraper placed below a heart!

 Laid out a short time after the Revolutionary War, this square was named to honor General Nathanael Greene, who was second in command to George Washington.
 (Greene, along with his son, is actually buried in Johnson Square.
 Go figure.)

 Walk to the end of Houston Street and look across Broad Street.
-The weathered building is the Pirate’s House, which began as an inn for visiting seamen.
+The weathered building, known as Pirate’s House was once an inn for visiting seamen.